Fantasyland Theatre: History

-From 1991-1992 Videopolis had a new Christmas show called Mickey's Nutcracker.
-The show was a 31 minute musical based on the original Nutcracker with Minnie being the main character of this musical.
-In 1991 a TV special was made for this show, same for 1992.

 On January 29, 2020, the Videopolis dance club was briefly revived for the Disneyland After Dark: 80s Nite event.

-In October 2020, it was reported that Mickey and the Magical Map along with Frozen Live at the Hyperion at Disney California Adventure would not return when the parks reopened (which eventually happened on April 30, 2021).
+In October 2020, it was reported that Mickey and the Magical Map along with Frozen – Live at the Hyperion at Disney California Adventure would not return when the parks reopened.

-On December 9, 2021, it was announced that the Fantasyland Theatre will reopen in 2022 hosting 2 shows that will move from Disney California Adventure to Disneyland.
-"Celebrate Gospel" will run in February on multiple dates while "Tale of the Lion King" will open in Spring 2022.

-On January 7, 2024, Disneyland announced that Tales of the Lion King would be the final performance of the show, in Fantasyland Theatre.

-On March 13, 2024, Disneyland announced that a new shows, Pixar Pals Playtime Party would be premiere on April 26, 2024, and take place until August 4, 2024, in Fantasyland Theatre, as part of Pixar Fest celebration.

-On November 7, 2024, it was announced that a new holiday shows, Holiday Fun with Santa and Friends!, will be premiere on November 15, 2024 in Fantasyland Theatre, as part of Holidays at Disneyland celebration.
+On November 7, 2024, it was announced that a new holiday shows, Holiday Fun with Santa and Friends!, would be premiere on November 15, 2024 in Fantasyland Theatre, as part of "Holidays at Disneyland" celebration.

+In December 2025, it was announced that "Bluey's Best Day Ever!", based on the Australian television series Bluey, would premiere in Fantasyland Theatre on March 22, 2026.

-Disneyland Paris
+Disneyland Park Paris

-In Discoveryland at Disneyland Park, stands Videopolis; a large complex housing the Videopolis Theatre and the Hyperion Café counter service restaurant.
+In Discoveryland at Disneyland Park Paris, Videopolis is a large complex housing the Videopolis Theatre and the Hyperion Café counter service restaurant.
 It features one of the largest props in the resort: the Hyperion airship.